 AudioEye, by the same token, presents an adequate alternative to automated software in its Managed plan.
 AudioEye’s Managed plan not only gives you access to its advanced accessibility toolbar but also enlists the help of AudioEye’s expert team to carry out the audit and remediation of your website.
 Simply put, it is a do-it-for-me option.

 You would recall that AccessiBe is a fully automated accessibility solution.
 Therefore, there is no provision for manual input.
 All hopes are anchored on AI and machine learning.
-Considering the untold benefit of manual expertise to AI-powered solution, not having provisions for manual input might be a big minus on the part of AccessiBe.
+Considering the untold benefit of manual expertise to AI-powered solutions, not having provisions for manual input might be a big minus on the part of AccessiBe.
 Thus, from the very beginning, AccessiBe might find it difficult to compete with EqualWeb and AudioEye which are both hybrid solutions.

 Pricing: Which solution has the best price?